Our Blog

 Social Media Safety for Minors Act

-Date Passed: Passed the Senate on July 30, 2024 (as KOSA), but has not yet passed the
+Date Passed: Passed the Senate on July 30, 2024 (as KOSA), and remains under consideration in the House of Representatives (Congress.gov, 2024).

 Background: